ISISComputingGroup/ibex_user_manual/script_generator/Using-the-Script-Generator.md

 # Common questions
 ### How do I copy and paste lines?

-Select the line you want to copy (does not have to contiguous) and press `Ctrl+c` to copy.
-Press `Ctrl+v` after selecting the line where you want to paste.
+Select the line you want to copy (does not have to contiguous) and press `Ctrl+c` or use the "Copy Selected Actions" button to copy.
+Press `Ctrl+v` or use the "Paste Actions" button after selecting the line where you want to paste.

 ### How do I delete multiple lines?